pandas-dev/pandas/doc/source/user_guide/groupby.rst

     s
     s.apply(f)

-Similar to :ref:`groupby.aggregate.udfs`, the resulting dtype will reflect that of the apply function.
+Similar to :ref:`groupby.aggregate.agg`, the resulting dtype will reflect that of the apply function.
 If the results from different groups have different dtypes, then a common dtype will be determined in the same way as ``DataFrame`` construction.